GlowyGhost/dumb-language/README.md

-INSTALLATION INTO COMMAND LINE (Windows):
+INSTALLATION INTO COMMAND LINE WHICH DOESNT WORK YET (Windows):
 1. Download the correct exe for your computer.
 2. Put the exe somewhere safe.
 3. Open your Environment Variables.